rmtec/modeswitcher/README.md

   Score       36,3   7,3   5,3 CVE-2019-20372   9,5 CVE-2021-23017
   Days4Patch  -2     0,0  -4   CVE-2021-23017   2   CVE-2019-20372
   ```
-* [h] Show the historic log of the system.
+* [h] Show the historical log of the system.
 For example, when vulnerabilities were refreshed and how long it took.
   ```
   2023-02-02 15:53:46;refreshVulnerabilities;796007400
   2023-02-02 15:55:30;refreshPatches;780302700